 - In 1784, the Colony of New Brunswick was created.
 Many Loyalists settled in the new colony.

-In New Brunswick, birth records from 1888 to 1913, marriage and death records from 1888 to 1958, and some incomplete church and civil records prior to 1888 are in the custody of the Provincial Archives of New Brunswick.
-Some databases are available on their Web site.
+Civil registration is a provincial jurisdiction.
+In New Brunswick, marriage and death records up to 1966 and birth records up to 1922 are in the custody of the Provincial Archives of New Brunswick.

 Check under County Guides for information on land records in the individual counties.

-Records of subsequent transactions are in the custody of the Land Registry offices.
+Records of transactions after the initial Crown grants are in the custody of the Land Registry at Service New Brunswick.

 Wills and estate records are a provincial jurisdiction.
 The records are held at the Provincial Archives of New Brunswick.
 Check under County Guides to see what records are available.

 Library and Archives Canada information pages and databases